 The 5 Platonic & 13 Archimedean Solids

 S-orbitals are the first to be formed in the atom, and are the only ones to form the geometry of a sphere.
-Each s-orbital comprises of two electrons, the are orientated in opposite directions, up and down.
-The orbital types are important in the formation of simple atomic bonds, as they are the first to appear on the outermost shell as the elements progress in number through the periodic table.
+Each S-orbital is comprised of two electrons, that are orientated in opposite directions, up and down.
+These orbital types are important in the formation of simple atomic bonds, as they are the first to appear on the outermost (Valence) shell.

 S-Orbitals and the Torus